Saudi official denies threat to harm UN Khashoggi investigator

 Callamard led a U.N. investigation into the October 2018 killing of U.S.-based journalist Khashoggi by Saudi agents at the kingdom’s Istanbul consulate.
 She issued a report in 2019 concluding there was “credible evidence” that Saudi Crown Prince Mohammed bin Salman and senior Saudi officials were responsible.

-The remark was made at a meeting between Saudi and U.N. officials in Geneva.
-Callamard was not present at the meeting but the U.N. human rights office informed her about the threat and alerted U.N. security and authorities, Colville added.

 “A death threat.
-That was how it was understood,” Callamard told the Guardian.
+That was how it was understood,” Callamard told the newspaper.
 “People that were present, and also subsequently, made it clear to the Saudi delegation that this was absolutely inappropriate.”

+U.N. human rights spokesman Rupert Colville said on Wednesday “the details in the Guardian story about the threat aimed at Agnes Callamard are accurate”.
+On Thursday, he provided additional detail, telling Reuters the Saudi official had made the remark interpreted as threatening twice.

+“At one point he said: ‘I’m taking phone calls from people ready to take care of this if you don’t’,” Colville said.
+“And then later on essentially he repeated almost the same thing.
+He said: ‘I know some people who have offered to take care of the problem if you don’t.’
+So to us the message was pretty clear.”

 U.S. President Joe Biden’s administration, which has taken a tougher stance on Saudi Arabia’s human rights record than that of his predecessor Donald Trump, last month released an intelligence report that said Prince Mohammed approved an operation to capture or kill Khashoggi.
 Saudi Arabia rejected the findings.